Computer keyboard: Escape key

-Enter key or Return key
+Enter or Return key

-The 'enter key' and 'return key' are two closely related keys with overlapping and distinct functions dependent on operating system and application.
+The and keys are two closely related keys with overlapping and distinct functions dependent on operating system and application.
 On full-size keyboards, there are two such keys, one in the alphanumeric keys and the other one is in the numeric keys.
 The purpose of the enter key is to confirm what has been typed.
 The return key is based on the original line feed/carriage return function of typewriters: in many word processors, for example, the return key ends a paragraph; in a spreadsheet, it completes the current cell and move to the next cell.

 The shape of the Enter key differs between ISO and ANSI keyboards: in the latter, the Enter key is in a single row (usually the third from the bottom) while in the former it spans over two rows and has an inverse L shape.